The LMC Corona Favors a First Passage: Introduction

-However, recently \citet{vasiliev24} used a genetic algorithm to find an orbital model consistent with the present-day positions and velocities of the LMC while also including an earlier pericentric passage of the LMC around the MW.
+{ This brings us to the question of the period of the LMC's orbit around the MW.
+Since observations of the Clouds' proper motions revealed surprisingly high tangential velocities \citep{kallivayalil06,kallivayalil13}, it has been assumed that they must be in their first passage around our Galaxy \citep{besla07,besla10,besla12}. } However, recently \citet{vasiliev24} used a genetic algorithm to find an orbital model consistent with the present-day positions and velocities of the LMC while also including an earlier pericentric passage of the LMC around the MW.
 This has reignited the discussion of the orbital period of the LMC around our Galaxy.
 The earliest ``many passage'' models remain inconsistent with observations (orbital periods $\lesssim 2$~Gyr; \citealt{mathewson74,gardiner96,yoshizawa03}), but whether the LMC is on its first or second passage around the MW remains unclear.

 Furthermore, both first and second passage orbits seem to be consistent with the LMC's orbital constraints from its ejected hypervelocity stars \citep{han25,lucchini25}.
 About half of the hypervelocity stars in the MW's stellar halo can actually be traced back to the LMC, not the Galactic center \citep{han25}.
 So in addition to indicating that the LMC harbors its own supermassive black hole, we can use the locations of these stars to trace the LMC's position in the past \citep{lucchini25}. \citet{lucchini25} find that both first passage \citep{lucchini21} and second passage \citep{vasiliev24} trajectories are consistent with the hypervelocity star ejections, however this technique is only reliable back to $\sim800$~Myr ago, and does not account for gas dynamics.